How to Detect AI-Generated Code in 30 Seconds

 Quick Wins: 5 Fixes That Drop Your Score Fast

 - Change your primary color.
-Pick any hue outside 200-290.
-Warm tones (hue 10-40) or greens (hue 140-170) immediately differentiate.
+Pick a hue outside 200-290.
+Warm tones (hue 10-40) or greens (hue 140-170) differentiate instantly.
+If you don't know where to start, pick an accent color that isn't Tailwind blue.

 Automate It